AnanyaNegi/AnanyaNegi/README.md

 - 🔭 I’m currently working on revamping my personal website.

-- 🌱 I'm deep diving into the applications and concept of AWS S3.(which is pretty awesome ngl)
+- 🌱 I'm deep diving into the applications and concepts of AWS S3.(which is pretty awesome ngl)

 - ❓ Ask me about anything related to MERN stack and related technologies.